 Father’s Day all started with a woman.
 The idea for creating a day for children to honour their fathers began with a woman named Sonora Smart Dodd.
 Sonora adored her father and, while listening to a Mother’s Day sermon in 1909, she felt Fatherhood should be recognised also.
 Through her influence, the Spokane Ministerial Alliance decided to hold the first Father’s Day celebration on June 19, 1910 in Spokane, Washington.

-To help celebrate the special men in your lives, I have 4 posts filled with ideas.
+To help celebrate the special men in your lives, below are 10 craft ideas.

 Gifts for Kids to Make for Father’s Day